harithavemuri/mymcpserver/markdowns/PYTHON_TYPESCRIPT_STANDARDS.md

 ## Python Standards
 - Follow PEP 8 style guide
 - Use type hints for all function parameters and return values
+- Use highest minor version of Python 3.11 if there is need for pydantic package in other situations use Python 3.12
 - Use Python 3.12+ features (pattern matching, type union operator, etc.)
 - Use dataclasses or Pydantic models for data structures
 - Use pathlib for file system operations